Speech Paralinguistic Approach for Detecting Dementia Using Gated Convolutional Neural Network: Conclusion

 \section{Conclusion}

-In this paper, we present a language-independent method for dementia detection using speech data.
+We present a method for dementia detection solely based on speech data.
 Using a GCNN architecture on top of the IS10 paralinguistic feature set yields the best accuracy of 73.1\% in an English dataset, the Pitt Corpus, and 80.8\% in a Japanese dataset, the PROMPT Database.
 We achieve the accuracy of 77.1\% by using only 20 seconds of data on the PROMPT Database and 74.7\% when we consider only 4 seconds of data.
+These results show our model's capability of making predictions with a reduced amount of data, which is important for real-world dementia diagnosis.
 We further perform the three-class classification of dementia, MCI and healthy subjects on the PROMPT Database, which yields the accuracy of 60.6\%.

-Even though our results on the Pitt Corpus are worse when compared to the current linguistic approaches, our method is cost-effective since it does not require any transcription data and it allows the detection result to be obtained faster, which is particular promising to the dementia and MCI early diagnosis.
-Moreover, our method may be applicable to resource-deficient language speakers more easily than methods using linguistic information.
-This is because it is difficult to build a language and a high-accuracy ASR for those languages.
+Even though our results on the Pitt Corpus are worse when compared to the current linguistic approaches, our method is cost-effective since it does not require any transcription data and it allows the detection result to be obtained faster, which is particular promising to the early diagnosis of dementia.
+Moreover, our method may be applicable to resource-deficient language speakers more easily than methods that rely on linguistic information.
+This is because it is difficult to build a language model and a high-accuracy ASR for those languages.

 Nevertheless, there are still remaining improvements to enable our model to perform diagnosis in real case scenarios.
 With that said, in the near future, we intend to analyse the temporal pattern of dementia patients and to incorporate more modalities (e.g., facial features, body motion).
-Moreover, we would like to analyse the similarities and the differences of the MCI patients' data to the other classes in order to improve the detection of MCI patients and to perform a cross-dataset experiment in order to evaluate if our model can be applied across languages.
+Moreover, we would like to analyse the similarities and the differences of the MCI patients' data to the other classes in order to improve the detection of MCI patients.